How many Cars Can Enter a Cargo Plane?

 Its size is impressive still — primarily due to its unusual design — with a span of 51m and can hold objects up to 30m long such as submarines and combat tanks, plus divisions or personnel on board.

-This enormous machine has a cargo area at the back of the fuselage that accommodates a payload of more than 88,000 pounds - more than a bulldozer or two greyhound buses!
+This enormous machine has a cargo area at the back of the fuselage that accommodates a payload of more than 88,000 pounds - more than a bulldozer or two Greyhound buses!

 4) Boeing C17 Globemaster III